Zhixin-Stat/RegPO_MCSD/README.md

 variable "observed.time" is c, "X1" and "X2" are covariates X, "test.result" is y.

 file: example.pdf generated using R Markdown, demonstrates the example analysis outputs obtained when applying the RegPO_MCSD function to Data.csv.

+Note: the function will call packages "dlm", "stats", "MASS" and "coda".